pauln17/FSO-Course/part3/phonebook/NOTES.md

 - PATCH (replaces a part of the identified resource with the request data)

 ## Express
 Express is a minimal and flexible web application framework for Node.js, providing a set of tools and features of building web and mobile applications.
 Express simplifies the process of creating servers, handling HTTP requests and managing routes

 Express allows you to define routes for your application, which tells the server how to respond to different requests.
 When using Axios for the frontend, it sends the request to the server and Express handles the request, which can be for example using mongoose to interact with a MongoDB database.

+## Dev Dependencies & Nodemon
+Nodemon is a tool used to watch a file and automatically restart your node application on save/change.
+Nodemon is considered a dev dependency because it is only used during developing and not needed for the actual production build, thus we install it using
+`npm install --save-dev nodemon`

 ## The HTTP Standard
 ### Safe